 Whatever new drone photography skill you want to learn, there’s an app for it.
 There are a lot of drone apps, in fact, and it’s hard to know which one to choose.

-That’s why we’ve put together this list of 10 best drone photography apps.
+That’s why we’ve put together this list of 10 best drone camera apps.
 They work for Mavic Pro and Phantom 3, amongst many others.